qmk/qmk_firmware/keyboards/hidtech/bastyl/readme.md

 If you modify this firmware, make sure to always have a RESET key that can be triggered using only the master side !
 This way you ensure that you can always flash the keyboard, even if you mess up.

-Otherwise if you're stuck, open the case and reset manually by shorting Gnd and Rst.
+Otherwise if you're stuck, open the case and reset manually by shorting Gnd and Rst, or pressing the RST button.

-### Modify using qmk

-* Clone qmk
-* make the required changes to `keymap.c`
-* disable via by commenting out the line in rules.mk
-* compile
-* flash with qmk toolbox

-### Modify using via

-* Load `keyboards/bastyl_via/jsons/bastyl.json` into via
-* Connect your keyboard, it should be recognized
-* Make the required changes to the keymap using the gui